google/libnop/README.md

 types without external code generators or runtime support libraries.
 The only mandatory requirement is a compiler that supports the C++14 standard.

+Note: This is not an officially supported Google product at this time.

 ## Goals

 libnop has the following goals: